Particular/docs.particular.net/transports/msmq/distributor/troubleshooting.md

 ### SendLocal sends messages via the distributor

 This is by design, when a worker uses `SendLocal` this means the message can be processed by any of the worker nodes.
-We want the backlog of messages on the worker nodes to be minimal and be at a maximum equal to the number of messages specified as its processing capacity.
+The backlog of messages on the worker nodes should be minimal and be at a maximum equal to the number of messages specified as its processing capacity.

 ### Each worker is getting events directly, bypassing the distributor